 At least 3 courses in Core courses The remainder of the courses will be chosen from core and elective courses so that each minor will have taken courses in at least three different departments.
 Language proficiency: each minor will demonstrate proficiency in target language either by completing a course in either language at the 200 level or by the OPI exam.

-Students considering the Translation & Interpreting Studies Minor are encouraged to contact the Lives In Translation Program Director, Stephanie Rodriguez or Faculty Supervisor, Jennifer Austin to discuss their interests and career options.
+Students considering the Translation & Interpreting Studies Minor are encouraged to contact the Lives In Translation Program Director, Stephanie Rodriguez or Faculty Advisor, Jennifer Austin to discuss their interests and career options.